ILikeAI/AlwaysReddy/README.md

 1. Clone this repo with `git clone https://github.com/ILikeAI/AlwaysReddy`
 2. Navigate into the directory: `cd AlwaysReddy`
-3. Run the setup script with `python setup.py`.
+3. Run the setup script with `python setup.py` on windows or `python3 setup.py` on mac and linux.
 4. Open the `config.py` and `.env` files and update them with your settings and API keys.

 If you encounter any issues during the setup process, please refer to the [Troubleshooting](#troubleshooting) section below.